anagha-microsoft/ncr-mlops-hol/lab-guide/01-Provisioning.md

 <br>

 ## 3.0.
 Provision a Storage Account (blob storage)
+Note: We are using blob storage in this lab for simplicity.<br>
+We are also not using the AML dataset abstraction for the same reason.  <br>
+For an actual project, consult your Microsoft CSA for guidance.<br><br>

 1. Navigate into the resource group from #1.0.2 above<br>
 2. Click on "+ Add" and type "Storage Account"<br>
 3. Follow the steps below to provision the service<br>